beckkk01/beckkk01/README.md

 # Hi 👋

-- 👱🏽‍♂️ I’m @tirangasheetalbeck
+- 👱🏽‍♂️ I’m Tiranga Sheetal Beck
 - 👀 I’m interested in Full Stack Development
 - 🌱 I’m currently learning ReactJS
 - ⚡  Fun fact: I don't know much but I know what to Google

 <!---
 beckkk01/beckkk01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.